 You must complete an application form for the housing association(s) you wish to apply for housing.
+This can be done online at www.drumcog.org.uk.

 We will assist you to complete your application form as appropriate.

 This includes making reasonable adjustments.
 For example, we may provide support services including signers for deaf people as well as interpreting services in other languages.